OpaCodes/World-A/Spanish/Scheduler.md

 May 27, 21:00 - 22:45 (UTC)
 ===========================

-Watching the film: Wreck It Raplh
+Watching the film: Wreck It Ralph

 __________________________________